 PURism in Antiquity: theories of language in Greek atticist lexica and their legacy

-PURA is an ERC Consolidator project which will start in January 2021 at Ca’ Foscari University of Venice.
+PURA is an ERC Consolidator project which started in January 2021 at Ca’ Foscari University of Venice.
 It is devoted to the theories of linguistic purism developed in Greek culture in the ancient and medieval periods, and of the way they were received in later ages.

 Linguistic purism is a recurrent phenomenon in periods of societal crisis, when issues of cultural or national identity are at stake or in the process of being redefined.
 It responds to the anxiety that a language is decaying, disappearing or being ‘threatened’ by other languages and multilingualism.
 Such attitudes are common in contemporary societies and have marked the history of European culture at several stages (Italy, Greece and Germany being some prominent examples).
 Yet their roots can be traced back to antiquity: an antecedent that remains mostly unknown outside Classics and that has never been studied in a multidisciplinary perspective.

 PURA goes to the heart of this problem and seeks to build a bridge between ancient and modern purist theories by producing the first diachronic study of Greek purism, the texts which upheld it, and their legacy in later ages.

 The focus of our analysis are the Atticist lexica, ancient ‘dictionaries’ which collected linguistic features to be cultivated or avoided in correct Greek.
 These texts were compiled by scholars who lived in the multilingual Roman Empire and wished to counter the natural evolution of Greek by freezing it at an ideal stage of purity, identified with Attic, the extinct dialect of Classical Athens.
 These lexica were so central to Greek culture that in spite of their very technical contents they have survived into the modern age, through the fundamental mediation of medieval manuscripts and Renaissance printed editions.